 The Southwest Florida Permaculture Guild is made up of people interested in permaculture concepts ranging from food forestry to sustainable communities and more.

 Accourding to Bill Mollison, the co-founder of the permaculture movement, permaculture is:

 the conscious design and maintenance of agriculturally productive ecosystems which have the diversity, stability, and resilience of natural ecosystems.
 It is the harmonious integration of landscape and people providing their food, energy, shelter, and other material and non-material needs in a sustainable way.

-The ultimate goal of this guild is to help inspire others to practice permaculture in an effort to transition our society to a sustainable one.
+The mission of Southwest Florida Permaculture is to help educate and inspire our communities to work together to utilize permaculture principles and practices in an effort to transition our society to a sustainable one.